How to Filter Integers in Google Sheets

 To filter integers (whole numbers) in a list, you can use the FILTER function in Google Sheets.
 The filtered results will be displayed in a new range.
 You can also apply the filter to the same list by using a custom formula in the Data menu > Create a filter.

-In addition to this, in this tutorial, you can also learn how to:
+In addition to this, in this tutorial, you will also learn how to:

-How to Filter Integers in Google Sheets with FILTER Function
+How to Filter Integers in Google Sheets with the FILTER Function

 The syntax of the FILTER function is: